EB new styles XF - New Brand

 Against macroeconomic uncertainty, geopolitical conflict, a tight labor market and shifts in consumer habits, companies are trying to execute strategies that can keep the business relevant well into the future.
-Corporate governance needs to keep pace with that change.
+Corporate governance needs to adapt to that change.

 As a director, your oversight responsibilities have greatly expanded amid this global uncertainty.
 Even experienced boards can’t always foresee emerging risks like cyber attacks, data loss, regulatory shifts and extreme weather.
 However, you are rising to the challenge by adding members with essential skills, deepening your understanding of corporate strategy and enhancing governance practices.
 What hasn’t changed: a commitment to leading the company to a position of strength.

-Stay informed and act now to align your strategy with these changes and keep your company one step ahead.
+Stay informed and act decisively to align your strategy with these changes so you can keep your company one step ahead.

 Assessing directors' performance helps identify skill gaps, improve dynamics and confirms alignment with the company’s strategy.